scuzzydude/asimov/asimov.md

 SSPE trustees can take matters into their own hands to make sure that their Scoot act as a greater public good.
 Making some concession to the greater community is demonstration of trustworthiness.
 Perhaps a SOT can offer a free membership to a local senior citizen for every ten members it adds.
 Or a SOT with a large van can loan it out free of charge to a senior home once a week for an outing.

 SSPE may be a service that services multiple Scoot, or they can be specifically formed for a purpose.
 For the Rockets, you might have SSPE that does all the buying for consumables, and a SSPE that handles all durable goods.

+Another valuable function of SSPE is understanding how much property bought by the responsibility domain ends up as waste or consumables.
+This is a measurement of sustainability.
+The economy is built from genius, but we still need paint, guitars, and basketballs to make it work.
+Having a controlled system of measurement should put Scoot on better footing than business that only report profit and loses, not waste.

 The exact definition of a SSPE shall be defined in amendments to The Foundation's charter.
 The protocol shall implement a method of hybrid governance for SSPE, where non-pledges who are officeholders have a method of participating in direct governance.
 Local oversight should have some level of veto power on disposition of property held by the SSPE when the original usage of the property has changed.